 - 1. When you find a plan you like, compare before you buy.
 Shop around and talk to several agents and companies before making a decision.
 When shopping for a Medigap policy, be sure you are comparing the same policy.
 Do not be embarrassed to ask questions.
-Do not buy a policy until you are satisfied with the answers you receive. - 2.
-Carefully read the plan's membership materials and enrollment forms to learn your rights and the nature and extent of your coverage.
-Remember, PPO plans will likely require extra out-of- pocket expenses from non-network providers.
+Do not buy a policy until you are satisfied with the answers you receive. - Carefully read the plan's membership materials and enrollment forms to learn your rights and the nature and extent of your coverage.
+Remember, Medicare Advantage plans will likely require extra out-of-pocket expenses from non-network providers. - 3.
+Get a copy of the policy.

-- 3. Get a copy of the policy. - 4.
-Discuss the policy with a relative, friend, Division of Insurance, or someone else whom you trust before buying.
+- 4. Discuss the policy with a relative, friend or someone else whom you trust before buying.
 When buying by mail, check whether the company has a local agent or a toll-free number that you can call for answers to your questions and for help filing claims.
 Ask friends and family members about their experience with various companies. - 5.
+Know the effective date of your policy! - 6.
 Take full advantage of your "free look" period by carefully reviewing your new policy.
 You have 30 days from the date you receive the policy to return and cancel it for a full refund.
 Read the policy when it arrives; don't wait until the last minute.
 The Division of Insurance Consumer Services section can help you understand what your policy covers.
-You can reach the Consumer Services section by calling (775) 687-0700 to reach the Carson City office, (705) 486-4009 to reach the Las Vegas office, and (888) 872-3234 to reach the Division of Insurance toll-free.
+You can reach the Consumer Services section by calling (775) 687-0700 to reach the Carson City office, (702) 486-4009 to reach the Las Vegas office, and (888) 872-3234 to reach the Division of Insurance toll-free.
 Also, some senior citizen organizations have volunteer insurance advisors.
-See pages 58 through 61 for information regarding senior resources and Nevada's State Health Insurance Program (SHIP).
+See pages 61 through 64 for information regarding senior resources and the Nevada Medicare Assistance Program (MAP).